1937 Montana Grizzlies football team

 The 1937 Montana Grizzlies football team represented the University of Montana in the 1937 college football season as a member of the Pacific Coast Conference (PCC).
 The Grizzlies were led by third-year head coach Doug Fessenden, played their home games at Dornblaser Field and finished the season with a record of seven wins and one loss (7–1, 0–1 PCC).

 Schedule

+After the season

+The following Grizzlies were selected in the 1938 NFL draft after the season.